-The Illinois State Auditing Act (Section 5/3-2.3(f)) requires the OAG to examine the information on the funding level of the Retiree Health Care Trust submitted pursuant to Section 22 101B(b)(3)(iii) of the Illinois Pension Code.
+The Illinois State Auditing Act (Section 5/3-2.3(f)) requires the OAG to examine the information on the funding level of the Retiree Health Care Trust submitted pursuant to Section 22-101B(b)(3)(iii) of the Illinois Pension Code.

 The OAG is required to review the Retiree Health Care Trust's assumptions to ensure they are not unreasonable in the aggregate.
-Our review was limited to the specific conclusions required by the State Auditing Act.
+Our review was limited to the specific conclusions required by the Pension Code.
 This report does not constitute an audit as that term is defined in generally accepted government auditing standards.

-- The Retiree Health Care Trust submitted its Actuarial Report to the Office of the Auditor General on September 30, 2010. - The Report concluded that the actuarial present value of projected contributions, trust income, and assets in excess of the statutory reserve, exceeded the actuarial present value of the projected benefits.
-Consequently, no change in benefits or contributions was required. - We examined the Retiree Health Care Trust's assumptions and found that they were not unreasonable in the aggregate.
+- The Retiree Health Care Trust submitted its Funding Valuation Report as of January 1, 2011 to the Office of the Auditor General on September 30, 2011. - The Report concluded that the actuarial present value of projected contributions, trust income, and assets, in excess of the statutory reserve, exceeded the actuarial present value of the projected benefits.
+Consequently, no change in benefits or contributions was required. - We examined the assumptions in the Retiree Health Care Trust's Funding Valuation Report and found that they were not unreasonable in the aggregate.